 Q: What are the potential changes to Inheritance Tax reliefs?

-Q: Are estate tax increases likely under the Labour Party?
+Q: Are further inheritance tax increases likely under the Labour Party?

 Q: What strategies should estate holders adopt in light of Labour’s tax proposals?